nolliegray/stepiii/README.md

 Swing can be adjusted from 50 (no swing) to 75%.

-Offset shifts all the steps on a track to play early or late.
-Offset adjustment can range from -50 to +50 milliseconds.
+Offset adjustment can range from -50 to +50 milliseconds to play the track early or late.

+Shortcut:
+Holding **[N]** and pressing an increment button will change all tracks to match the current value.
 ![Swing Offset](img/stepiii_Swing-Offset.png)

 ## Shift